merely-useful/py-rse/index.md

 ### Exercise \@ref(automate-ex-configuration) {-}

-This strategy would be advantageous if in future we intended to write a number of different Makefiles that all use the `countwords.py`, `collate.py` and `plotcounts.py` scripts.
+This strategy would be advantageous if in the future we intended to write a number of different Makefiles that all use the `countwords.py`, `collate.py` and `plotcounts.py` scripts.

 We discuss configuration strategies in more detail in Chapter \@ref(config).